Skip to main content

 ⭐ Our last step was adding the thicker Field Lines, to help hold the energy shift, and rounding those crossings.

-Then those who wished to shared their drawings and insights.
+Those who wished to shared their drawings and insights.

-When I first introduced this color healing practice to my Sr Exercise class in the 80s, participants were amazed to discover something so simple helped reduce pain!
+When I first introduced this color healing practice to my Sr Exercise class in the 80s, the participants were amazed to discover something so simple helped reduce pain!

-The feedback years later was the same - one gal had a recent abdominal surgery, and felt an intensification of pain part way through - which we encouraged her to breathe into - and by the end of the 90 Minute circle, the pain had dissipated, and she felt much better.
+The feedback years later was the same - one who had a recent abdominal surgery, and felt an intensification of pain part way through - which we encouraged her to breathe into - and by the end of the 90 Minute circle, the pain had dissipated, and she felt much better.

 The gal who'd received a massage earlier felt supported by the coloring practice, and she felt better than she generally does post massage!